jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	controller-0:~$ sudo sw-patch upload 001.patch
 	001 is now available

-   After that, we can check the status of the patch with :command:`sw-patch query`.
-It indicates that the patch is available in the system now.
+   Check the status of the patch with the :command:`sw-patch query` command.
+   The “Patch State” value indicates that the patch is available in the system.

    ::